THE AFFILIATE MARKETING PRIMER

 • They pay for referrals of new affiliates and merchants

-(Each of these points I considered to be a downfall for many of the other vendors. ...Though things may have changed by this time - I'm discussing CJ from an old perspective, merely to speak of some points to consider.
-It's important to have what you want, but one of the things you'll want to be looking for is satisfied affiliates.)
+Each of these points I considered to be a downfall for a number of other vendors. ...Though I'm discussing CJ from an old perspective, merely to speak of some points to consider, and many other clearinghouses have "caught up".
+The main point is: It's important to have what you want, but one of the things you'll want to be looking for is satisfied affiliates - so there may be things to consider other than your own needs.

-Commission Junction, by the way, now requires that affiliates make some money for them within a certain period of time - which makes it inconvenient for affiliates to experiment with their programs.
-This practice is convenient for CJ, in that it tightens up their database of affiliates by weeding a good many out - but whether or not it helps the merchants any, I can't say for certain.
+Commission Junction, however, now requires that affiliates make some money for them within a certain period of time - which makes it inconvenient for affiliates to experiment with their programs.
+This practice is convenient for CJ, in that it tightens up their database of affiliates by weeding a good many out; whether or not it helps the merchants any, I can't say.
 I would think, though, that a merchant would rather have the chance of a sale from a "lesser" affiliate than not; and that the practice keeps a goodly number of affiliates from signing up in the first place.
+I can tell you that during times when I've taken a hiatus from active webmarketing, an inactive website can still make sales (again, this is the power of "the long tail").
 (Since CJ is a long-established major player in this field, it's likely that other clearinghouses will be seeking to fill in where CJ's policies exclude.)

-ClickBank is a truly easy and inexpensive means of setting up as an affiliate merchant (and some merchants have started here and gone on to more sophisticated models as their businesses has progressed). ...Though I wouldn't place much emphasis on the possibility of prospective affiliates locating your program via ClickBank's list - it isn't easy to use, and I would rate the overall quality of the programs as quite a bit lower than that of the other (more expensive to use) clearinghouses.
-However, its accessibility has made it extremely popular as a means of selling intangible (only) products or services on the web - and many people (including some who are extremely successful) do also take advantage of its built-in single-tier affiliate program option... more on ClickBank (and others) later on.
+ClickBank, a long-established clearinghouse based in the U.S., is a truly easy and inexpensive means of setting up as an affiliate merchant.
+(Some merchants have started here and gone on to more sophisticated models as their businesses have progressed.
+Such a change is a hassle for all your affiliates - but it also serves to reawaken some to your existence, and perhaps weed some out who realize that they aren't able to serve you well after all.)
+I wouldn't place too much emphasis on the possibility of prospective affiliates locating your program via ClickBank's list - it isn't particularly easy to use, and I would rate the overall quality of the programs as quite a bit lower than that of many other (more expensive to use) clearinghouses.
+However, its accessibility has made it extremely popular as a means of selling intangible (only) products or services on the web - that is, largely digital products (but not recurring charges).
+Many such sellers (including some who are extremely successful) do also take advantage of its built-in single-tier affiliate program option.

 HOW TO FIND AFFILIATES?: